keboola/developers-docs/extend/generic-extractor/functions.md

 two arguments:

 1. Delimiter string which is used for the concatenation
-2. Array of values to be concatenated.
+2. Array of values to be concatenated

 For example: